pabloinsente/sf_for_beh_ss/README.md

 pip install --upgrade pip
 ```

-Now you're ready to install the dependencies by running:
+Now you're ready to install the dependencies by running

 ```Python
 pip install -r requirements.txt
 ```

-You can check the installation by:
+You can check the installation with

 ```Python
 pip list